esqu1/ProjectAPCS/README.md

 - Fixed issue of cube not being centered on axes.
 (U-turn still not working properly.
 Still some bugs in cube rotations.)
 - A PVector was used instead of shiftX.

+2015-01-09
+- Created an array for the cube's colors to check if the cube is solved.
+- Bug fixed that made animation not appear; but doesn't run now with while loop.

 OUR PLAN

 We plan to make a virtual Rubik's Cube controlled by the keyboard.